dv-net/dv-docs/src/en/integration/connecting-payment-form-without-api.md

 # Connecting a payment form without using API

-You can connect a payment form without API integration by following these simple steps:
+You can connect a payment form without API integration by following these simple steps.

+Also, you can see an example of integration [in this repository](https://github.com/dv-net/simple-payment-form)

 ## 1. Find your store's payment link